klardotsh/dotfiles/README.md

 This is my primary laptop, a Dell XPS 9370 FHD 16GB, mostly used at work.

-The software stack is kept almost identical to `gravity`'s casual/development
+The software stack is kept almost identical to `antarctica`'s casual/development
 stacks: `sway`, `waybar`, `mako`, etc.

+It currently runs Void Linux.

+### villain

+Lenovo Yoga C630 WOS - a Qualcomm SD850-based laptop with 8GB RAM, relying
+heavily on the kernel development done by Linaro and others over at [their GitHub org](https://github.com/aarch64-laptops/build).
+This machine is very much a work in progress, unstable, and mostly a tinkerer's project/toy rig (it still lacks WiFi, audio, reliable USB-C video, and OpenGL ES 3.3 support for Alacritty, forcing me to currently use Termite).

+This machine runs Gentoo, but most of its specialty configs (including `/etc/portage/patches` tree) haven't made it into this repo yet.

 ### glados